WARNING: This post contains very graphic images. I'll strongly recommend you hit the return button.

 Read more about the situation on this page in the links below:

 Hi, Muntaka Chasant here.
-I'm, among many other things, an entrepreneur and a social documentary photographer.
+I'm, among many other things, an entrepreneur and a documentary photographer.
 I'm here on the front lines of urban struggle — only with my wits and cameras — capturing key moments, collecting untold stories, and helping to forge new paths.